-Jerome J. Lohr College of Engineering Career Fair - Fall 2020
+Jerome J. Lohr College of Engineering Career Fair - Spring 2021

 Whether you are looking for a full-time job or an internship, you will find the Engineering Career Fair at South Dakota State University a great place to start your search.
 This career fair is held specifically for engineering students.
 The event provides an opportunity for prospective employers from a wide range of industries to meet with engineering students interested in working for their companies.

-Due to COVID precautions, we are unable to host our in-person Engineering Career Fair on Oct.
-1, as we had originally planned.
-Therefore, I invite you to join our Virtual Career Fair, which will now take place on Tuesday, October 13, from 12 noon to 4:00 p.m.
+Due to COVID precautions, we invite you to join our Virtual Career Fair, which will take place on Thursday, February 11th from 12 p.m. to 4:00 p.m.

 The fair is open only to SDSU students.
 The primary target audience is students with majors, minors, certificates in the Jerome J. Lohr College of Engineering.
 Academic areas of study include: